 16. The UK is the third-largest m-commerce market in the world.

-18. In 2019, 43% of all online shoppers in the UK used a smartphone to purchase products.
+18. According to data from 2019, 43% of all online shoppers in the UK used a smartphone to purchase products.

 Another interesting m-commerce statistics for the UK is the fact that 43% of all online shoppers used a smartphone for purchasing products in 2019.
 While this figure may sound quite impressive, the number of shoppers who used laptops is even greater (50% of them).
 Still, the number of mobile shoppers seems to be higher than the number of desktop (31%) and tablet (24%) shoppers.